Comparative Microscopic Study of Entropies and their Production: Motivation

 \section{Motivation}

 In view of the pivotal roles of entropy, temperature and the second law in science, it is surprising that more than 150 years after their inception~\cite{Clausius1865} scientists have not even approximately agreed on their basic microscopic definitions.
 Instead, different schools of thought have formed that differ widely both from a philosophical-conceptual and (what will be our focus here) quantitative-numerical point of view.
-In addition, the topic appears unnecessarily mystified as evidenced, for instance, by von Neumann's often quoted statement \emph{``no one knows what entropy really is''} (made while discussing with Shannon about a name for his ``entropy'' concept~\cite{TribusMcIrvineSA1971}).
-This quote seems unfortunate as historical evidence indicates that von Neumann had a clear opinion on which microscopic entropy definition to use in statistical physics~\cite{VonNeumann1929, VonNeumannEPJH2010, VonNeumannBook1932}, which---to add to the confusion---is \emph{not} what is nowadays known as von Neumann entropy.
+In addition, the topic appears unnecessarily mystified as evidenced, for instance, by the often quoted statement \emph{``no one knows what entropy really is''}---allegedly made by von Neumann while discussing with Shannon about a name for his ``entropy'' concept~\cite{TribusMcIrvineSA1971}, even though it is unclear whether von Neumann truly said it~\cite{Price1985}.
+This quote also seems particularly unfortunate as historical evidence indicates that von Neumann had a clear opinion on which microscopic entropy definition to use in statistical physics~\cite{VonNeumann1929, VonNeumannEPJH2010, VonNeumannBook1932}, which---to add to the confusion---is \emph{not} what is nowadays known as von Neumann entropy.

 For a long time these differences could be neglected in practice because numerical discrepancies quickly vanish for normal macroscopic systems.\footnote{We call a system \emph{normal} if it has a concave \emph{and} non-decreasing Boltzmann entropy as a function of energy.
 In the literature one often requires only concavity, which ensures a positive heat capacity and implies equivalence of ensembles~\cite{RuelleBook1969, GallavottiBook1999, TouchettePR2009}, but it is more convenient here to have a separate category for systems that can show negative (Boltzmann) temperatures.} However, various current research directions related to long range interactions~\cite{CampaDauxoisRuffoPR2009} arising in gravitating systems~\cite{BekensteinPT1980, PadmanabhanPR1990, BoussoRMP2002, PadmanabhanRPP2010} and quantum many-body systems~\cite{DefenuEtAlRMP2023}, the origin of the arrow of time~\cite{PriceBook1996, AlbertBook2000, EarmanSHPS2006, BarbourBook2020}, isolated quantum systems with cold atoms and trapped ions~\cite{BlochDalibardZwergerRMP2008, LewensteinSanperaAhufingerBook2012, BlattRoosNP2012}, nanoscale systems~\cite{BinderEtAlBook2018, DeffnerCampbellBook2019, StrasbergBook2022}, among others, make it necessary to reconsider foundational questions in statistical mechanics, and also allow to test them experimentally (see, e.g., Refs.~\cite{TrotzkyEtAlNP2012, BerutEtAlNature2012, BrantutEtAlScience2013, BraunEtAlScience2013, GavrilovChetriteBechhoeferPNAS2017, KarimiEtAlNC2020}).
 Thus, it seems as if the biggest strength of statistical mechanics---namely, its ``theory invariance'' for normal macroscopic systems---now turns against it as schools of thought are already established.